d-ries/linux-essentials/06_software/02_lab.md

 2022-08-25 09:36:24: ACTION[Main]: Server for gameid="minetest" listening on 0.0.0.0:30000.
 ```

 We don't get our prompt back.
-This is because the server application is an active running proces.
-We can always interrupt this proces by using the keyboard combination `ctrl+c` twice.
+This is because the server application is an active running process.
+We can always interrupt this process by using the keyboard combination `ctrl+c` twice.

 ?> Note that we need to have the `minetest` executable running if we want to actually connect to the server later on!

-When running the command using the `--server` option, we can see that it created a `worlds/word` folder in `/home/student/.minetest`.
-This is interesting because, by default, this is where `minetest` stores al the configuration files of our actual server.
+When running the command using the `--server` option, we can see that it created a `worlds/world` folder in `/home/student/.minetest`.
+This is interesting because, by default, this is where `minetest` stores all the configuration files of our actual server.
 We also notice that the server is _listening_ for connections on port `30000`.

 Linus does not want to use the default configuration though.
 He made a folder `~/linuscraft/serverfiles` for exactly the purpose of managing the world files.
-Using the manpage we can tell the server to use this path as to where the world files have to be saved:
+Using the manpage we see that we can tell the server to use this path as to where the world files have to be saved:
 ```bash
 student@linux-ess:~$  minetest --server --world ~/linuscraft/serverfiles/myworld --logfile ~/linuscraft/serverfiles/logfile.txt
         .__               __                   __